Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 Tool                     | Description
 :------------------------|:-----------------------
-[cpackget](build-tools.md#cpackget-invocation)  | Pack Manager: install and manage software packs in the host development environment.
-[cbuild](build-tools.md#cbuild-invocation)      | Build Invocation: orchestrate the build steps utilizing CMSIS tools and a CMake compilation process.
-[csolution](build-tools.md#csolution-invocation)| Project Manager: create build information for embedded applications that consist of one or more related projects.
+cpackget                 | Pack Manager: install and manage software packs in the development environment. cbuild                   | Build Invocation: orchestrate the build steps utilizing CMSIS tools and a CMake compilation process. csolution                | Project Manager: create build information for embedded applications that consist of one or more related projects.

 The tools processes *user input files* (in YAML format) and *software packs* (in Open-CMSIS-Pack format) to generate independent projects which may be a part of a more complex application.